SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-assessment.md

 ### The scan results need to be analyzed.
 If needed copy them to the computer used for analysis work

 **Task:** Navigate to the folder holding the scanner executable.
 Each scan run creates a folder (=timestamp).
-Locate the folder from the scanner run you need, zip the complete folder and copy
+Locate the folder from the scanner run you need, zip the complete folder and copy.

 ### Frequently Asked Questions

 #### I see entries in error.csv…is this bad?

 It depends, large scans will always have some errors.
-If you see large quantities of errors than something is wrong, typically these are access denied errors because the used credentials/app-only principal are not having the required permissions
+If you see large quantities of errors than something is wrong, typically these are access denied errors because the used credentials/app-only principal are not having the required permissions.